alexjdw/express-api/readme.md

 localhost:8000/remove/Steve
 ```

-The routes should be self-explainatory once you see the json output.
+The routes should be self-explanatory once you see the json output.
 If you try to add a duplicate name or the query errors out, you'll get an error message.
 That's it!